Here’s How to Manage Stress So You Feel in Control

-Feel as if you’re about to snap?
-Learn what causes stress, along with proven strategies for controlling it.
+Feel as if you’re about to snap from stress?
+Learn what causes it, along with proven strategies for managing stress.

 You just swore at a guy who cut you off on the way to work.
 Your children have taken to calling you the Wicked Witch.
 You start daydreaming about cocktail hour shortly after lunch.
 And your mind always seems to be in a whirl.
 What’s your problem?
 In a word: stress.

-Not to mention our health.
+Our health can take a beating, too.
 Chronic stress weakens the immune system and increases the risk for a range of illnesses, including heart disease and depression.
 Stress drives people to eat too much, sleep too little, skimp on exercise, and shortchange fun.
 It doesn’t have to be toxic; a little stress can sharpen focus, improve memory, and heighten emotions.
 But sometimes good stress goes bad, and researchers have just begun to figure out how.
-“By understanding what makes it go wrong,” says McEwen, “we have the power to make it right.”
+“By understanding what makes it go wrong,” Dr. McEwen says, “we have the power to make it right.”

 In an ideal world, stressors such as fire alarms and demanding bosses would simply keep you out of danger and on your toes.
-In the real world, however, these things can make you sick.
+In the real world, however, these things—think money stress, relationship turmoil, and more—can make you sick.
 Here’s why.

 In its most basic form, the stress response is known as “fight or flight,” and it swings into action whenever you’re confronted with a novel or threatening situation.
-“If you step off the curb in front of an oncoming bus, your body reacts automatically to protect you,” says Esther M. Sternberg, M.D., author of The Balance Within: The Science Connecting Health and Emotions (Henry Holt, $16, amazon.com).
+“If you step off the curb in front of an oncoming bus, your body reacts automatically to protect you,” says Esther M. Sternberg, M.D., author of The Balance Within: The Science Connecting Health and Emotions ($13, amazon.com).

 In a matter of seconds and without even thinking, you begin pumping out brain chemicals and hormones, including adrenaline and cortisol.
 Your heart rate accelerates, oxygen-bearing red blood cells flood the bloodstream, the immune system gears up for the possibility of injury, and energy resources are diverted to your muscles, brain, heart, and lungs and away from functions, such as digestion and hunger, that can wait until the crisis has passed.
 Meanwhile, the brain releases a cascade of endorphins, the body’s natural opiates, to dull the pain of those potential injuries.

 You’re ready for action, whether it’s a full-out battle or a hasty retreat―in this case, fleeing back onto the sidewalk to escape the speeding bus.
 When the danger has passed, all these systems are restored to their normal resting state.
-“Your stress response makes you get out of danger,” says Sternberg.
+“Your stress response makes you get out of danger,” Dr. Sternberg says.
 “Without it, you’d be dead.”

 Many of the physical changes that energize you to get out of the way of the bus are the same ones at work in more positive situations.
 Your heart races when you’re falling in love.
 Your palms grow sweaty on the first day of a new job.
 How do you know if it’s happiness or stress?
 You label what you’re feeling: Your racing heart and sweaty palms come first, and whether you perceive yourself to be excited or happy or stressed depends on your assessment of the circumstances.
 In other words, you’re not running because you’re scared; you’re scared because you’re running.
 “Our stress isn’t a result of the event but of the view we take of it,” says Ellen J. Langer, a professor of psychology at Harvard University.
 “If the event is seen as negative, then we’ve set ourselves up to experience stress.”

 Emotional stressors such as frustration with a job or a relationship can accumulate until the fight-or-flight response is constantly ramping up.
-“We become overloaded,” says McEwen, who is also a professor of neuroendocrinology at Rockefeller University, in New York City.
+“We become overloaded,” Dr. McEwen, who is also a professor of neuroendocrinology at Rockefeller University in New York City, says.
 “As a result, we begin to feel tired, edgy, and rundown.
 Eventually this state veers toward illness.”
 Unless, that is, you put the brakes on from time to time.
-McEwen and his colleagues found that rats kept under significant stress for five weeks developed a seriously impaired immune response.
+Dr. McEwen and his colleagues found that rats kept under significant stress for five weeks developed a seriously impaired immune response.
 But if the stress was alleviated for one week, the immune system began to bounce back.

 Your physiological destiny isn’t completely fixed, however.
 Although we’re programmed to develop in a certain way and at certain times, early stressful experiences, such as the death of a parent, can alter the way our brains develop and actually change them.
-“We now know that when children are exposed to a stressor early in life―perhaps even before birth―their immune and endocrine systems are affected,” says Bruce S. McEwen, M.D.
+“We now know that when children are exposed to a stressor early in life―perhaps even before birth―their immune and endocrine systems are affected,” Dr. McEwen says.
 As a result, those people tend to be more sensitive to stressors later in life and are more likely to suffer the health consequences.